tknbr/tknbr.github.io/_pages/about.md

 permalink: /about/
 ---

 Welcome to my blog about Artificial Intelligence!
 My name is Arnau and I am a computer scientist from Barcelona.
-I started my career working on embedded systems, learning to program, focusing on optimizing computing power and shrinking memory space.
+I started my career working on embedded systems, learning to program, focusing on optimizing computing power and shrinking memory usage.
 I recently developed an interest in Artificial Intelligence and started to learn as much as possible about it!
 I will use this blog to post about everything I find interesting and to share small projects I develop to further my knowledge.

 ![placeholder](/images/profile.jpg){:style="display:block; margin-left:auto; margin-right:auto;"  width="60%"}